CQCumbers/grifbot/scripts/README.md

 > WASHINGTON:It's okay Caboose...
 I'm not our leader.
 I don't know what to say?\
 > DONUT:Me?
 We could only hate as a window.

 See `gen_script.txt` for a complete generated episode.
+A GPT-2 based script and sample episode is also provided, though the model weights are too large to include.